About Haiku

 As for me, I have read Sato’s very faithful translation of the same work, Narrow Road.
 Sato translates Basho’s haiku as a single line in English but his translations lack a sense of poetry.
 So, I keep Keene’s translation right next to me reasoning that somewhere in between their translations, something of the original Japanese can be felt.

 Bottom line: You will come across forceful arguments for all three methods.
 None of them is right.
 It’s up to you to decide which form works for you.
-I personally prefer as little interpretation as possible.
+I personally prefer brevity and as little interpretation as possible.
 I like to get as close to the literal words of the original as possible.
 But that’s just me.

 The Seasons of Haiku ~ Kigo